 Mrs. Tess Hutchinson stands out right from the start: she arrives at the lottery late, having "clean forgot what day it was" (8).
 The town treats her tardiness lightly, but several people comment on it, "in voices just loud enough to be heard across the crowd" (9).

 Tess's eagerness to see the lottery through is only paralleled by her desperation to get out of it once it turns out to be her turn.
-She goes so far as to try to substitute her daughter and son-in-law for herself, yelling, "There's Don and Eva [...]
-Make them take their chance!"
+She goes so far as to try to substitute her daughter and son-in-law for herself.
 Her extreme moral compromise, as she tries to offer up her daughter for the slaughter instead of herself, underlines that this ritual has nothing to do with virtuous martyrdom; Tess is no saint.
-Her murder is exactly that: a vicious, group killing of a frightened, antiheroic woman.
+Her murder is exactly that: a vicious, group killing of a frightened, unheroic woman.

 In comparison to the heavily symbolic figures of Mr. Graves (Death), Mr. Summers (Progress), or Old Man Warner (Tradition), Tess is resolutely anti-symbolic.
 She's a woman in an apron with soapsuds on her hands, who cracks jokes and wants to join in her community—but, it turns out, they don't want her back.

 She's the sacrificial lamb for that year, an outsider that the village then violently excludes.